 Visit the Color Factory

-Color Factory is a new interactive art museum located on the lower level of Willis Tower.
-Named one of the 22 Best New Experiences in the World in 2022 by Time Out, the Color Factory is a sensory celebration of color, with interactive installations, immersive rooms and carefully curated moments inspired by the city of Chicago including its signature ball pit and confetti room.
-Through the end of January, grab your goggles and parkas and slide on into some winter whimsy.
-Their snow squall is bringing new photo opportunities (including a ski lift through their confetti snow storm) and exclusive Winter Colorland treats and surprises.
+Color Factory is an interactive art museum located on the lower level of Willis Tower.
+Experience a sensory celebration of color, with interactive installations, immersive rooms and carefully curated moments inspired by the city of Chicago including its signature ball pit and confetti room.

 Hours: Hours vary, advance tickets are required.